anandchouksey/MaxValue/README.md

 (after successful build)
 execute > mvn spring-boot:run
-Input values in the respective format either all at once or one by one appropriate loggers will demonstrate the track of application proceeding.
+Input values in the respective format either all at once or one by one appropriate loggers will track the application progress.
 In case of continue to test the application, kindly enter yes.
 In case of any other input application exits.
 ```

 ## Result types
-1. In case of successful run, application will return the largest element
+In case of successful run, application will return the largest element
 in the list after series of addition operations.

 ## Limitations